rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 }
 ```

-The `require` on `mulmod(y2, y2, P) == yy` is the load-bearing check.
-A caller supplies `parentCollectionId` as an arbitrary 32-byte value, and without that check any word could be interpreted as a parent collection.
-Rejecting x-coordinates that are not on the curve means a valid parent identifier can only be produced by actually running the derivation, which is what makes forging a parent collection infeasible.
+The `require` on `mulmod(y2, y2, P) == yy` rejects any word that is not the compressed form of a real curve point.
+It is worth being precise about what this check does and does not buy.
+Roughly half of all 32-byte values happen to encode a point, so passing it is not evidence that the caller derived the identifier legitimately.
+Its job is to guarantee that what reaches the `ecAdd` precompile is a genuine group element, so that the group structure the collision argument depends on actually applies.

+What keeps an attacker out of a position they never backed is the combination of that group structure with the split rules.
+Stake can only be minted by splitting down from a parent the caller already holds, and that chain bottoms out at the identity when collateral enters the contract.
+Every reachable collection identifier is therefore a sum of legitimately derived points.
+Landing on one of them from a different set of collections means finding a discrete logarithm relation among hashed curve points, which is the problem the multiset hash construction rests on.

 Point addition is delegated to the precompile at address `0x06`.
 A parent identifier of `bytes32(0)` is treated as the group identity, which is why splitting from raw collateral passes zeros: adding the identity leaves the child collection identifier unchanged.